 Social Security is another consideration.
 If you’ve been married for 10 years or more, you’re entitled to 50% of your spouse’s benefits or 100% of your own, whichever is greater.
-Says Stirrat, “If the marriage has lasted for nine-and-a-half years, it may be worth sticking things out for the additional six months.”
-Note that claiming Social Security on your spouse’s work record has no effect on his or her benefits.
+Says Stirrat, “If the marriage has lasted for 9 1/2 years, it may be worth sticking things out for the additional 6 months.”
+Note that claiming Social Security on your spouse’s work record has no effect on your spouse’s benefits.

 Case studies are intended to illustrate brokerage and banking products and services available at Merrill.
 You should not consider these as an endorsement of Merrill as an investment advisor or as a testimonial about a client's experiences with us as an investment advisor.
 Case studies do not necessarily represent the experiences of other clients, nor do they indicate future performance.
 Investment results may vary.
 The investment strategies discussed are not appropriate for every investor.